mozilla/Bugzilla-ETL/docs/2018 Q1 Overview and Plan.md

 ### Metrics Graphics [[code](https://github.com/mozilla/metrics-graphics)] [[docs](https://www.metricsgraphicsjs.org/)]

 This is one of the charting libraries used by MoDevMetrics.
-A person n my team is interested in dashboarding and has expressed interest in upgrading it so it can be easily used in JSX/React apps.
+A `armenzg` is interested in dashboarding and has expressed interest in upgrading it so it can be easily used in JSX/React apps.